Our approach to marketing your home.

 1. Effective Representation

 Critical moments occur in the early stages of negotiation, even before a written offer is received.
 "Pregnant questions" from a buyer or the buyer's real estate licensee signal serious interest.
 What is said (and left unsaid) helps to shape the negotiation which follows.
-As much art as skill, we've honed our negotiating skills for 30 years, doing 50-70 transactions per year.
+As much art as skill, Bethany has honed her negotiating since 2005.
 This is "in the trenches" experience at effective representation.

 2. Shaping a Response

-When an offer is received in writing, our job is to analyze the terms of the proposed agreement and identify its strengths and weak points for our seller client.
-Our analysis always includes recommendations for an appropriate response.
-Once the client makes decisions, we prepare it in writing and present it to the buyer or the buyer's representative.
-The negotiation process continues for as long as necessary to obtain an agreement, or to convince us that none is possible.
+When an offer is received in writing, Bethany's job is to analyze the terms of the proposed agreement and identify its strengths and weak points for the seller client.
+Her analysis always includes recommendations for an appropriate response.
+Once the client makes decisions, she prepares it in writing and presents it to the buyer or the buyer's representative.
+The negotiation process continues for as long as necessary to obtain an agreement, or to convince her and the seller that none is possible.

 3. Appraisal Costs

-We seek to negotiate on behalf of our seller clients that the buyer at least pays upfront the cost of any appraisal required by the buyer's lender.
+Bethany seeks to negotiate on behalf of her seller clients that the buyer at least pays upfront the cost of any appraisal required by the buyer's lender.
 The universal practice around the country has been for buyers to pay for appraisals, but this has not been the business tradition in Anchorage.
 At least the buyer can take the risk if the transaction doesn’t close, and be reimbursed by the seller only at closing.

 Agreement Implementation: Repairs, Transaction Management, Closing